Manage media assets

 -

-A pop-up appears where you can select the move-to-trash action.
-If the selected media assets do not affect any references, click Check for references and move to trash to complete the action.
-If references exist, an additional dialog appears indicating referenced items.
-Clicking it completes the action.
+A pop-up will appear for you to select your move to trash action.
+If the selected media assets will not affect any references, click Check for references and move to trash to complete action.
+If there are references, additional dialog appears citing the presence of reference item.
+Clicking on that will complete the action

 Copying a media asset